Subscription Modal Banner

 Let's say you're applying for a loan to start a business.
 You're confident you'd get approved because you’ve met all the qualifications and submitted all the requirements.
 Your income documents also prove you can repay the loan.

 But much to your surprise, the bank denies your application.
-So you wonder, “What could be wrong?”
+You wonder, “What could be wrong?”

 What is a Credit Score and How is It Computed?